Mallikarjungk/Fire-Ex-Robot/README.md

 Simultaneously, the robot moves towards the fire using DC motors controlled by the L293D motor driver.
 A servo motor helps adjust the nozzle position for accurate water spraying.
 The entire system operates with a dedicated power supply, ensuring uninterrupted functionality.

-The Full code is in my repo in the report file
+The Full code is in my repo
+and working and all details in the report file